-It’s become increasingly evident over the course of 2020 that prioritizing CX is not just a primary ambition of SMBs to win over prospects that have tighter purse-strings than last year; it’s also the key competitive differentiator in many cases.
+It’s become increasingly evident that prioritizing customer experience (CX) is not just a primary ambition of SMBs to win over prospects that have tighter purse strings than last year; it’s also the key competitive differentiator in many cases.

 But what exactly constitutes a great customer experience, and how have expectations changed among customers and potential customers?

 Let’s take a look at a couple of the recurring themes and pain points that come up with regard to CX, and how businesses are dealing with them.